rekha-balan/azure-docs-test2-pr.nl-NL/articles/sql-data-warehouse/sql-data-warehouse-tables-temporary.md

 END
 ```

-<span data-ttu-id="6d5db-126">For coding consistency, it is a good practice to use this pattern for both tables and temporary tables.</span><span class="sxs-lookup"><span data-stu-id="6d5db-126">For coding consistency, it is a good practice to use this pattern for both tables and temporary tables.</span></span>  <span data-ttu-id="6d5db-127">It is also a good idea to use `DROP TABLE` to remove temporary tables when you have finished with them in your code.</span><span class="sxs-lookup"><span data-stu-id="6d5db-127">It is also a good idea to use `DROP TABLE` to remove temporary tables when you have finished with them in your code.</span></span>  <span data-ttu-id="6d5db-128">In stored procedure development it is quite common to see the drop commands bundled together at the end of a procedure to ensure these objects are cleaned up.</span><span class="sxs-lookup"><span data-stu-id="6d5db-128">In stored procedure development it is quite common to see the drop commands bundled together at the end of a procedure to ensure these objects are cleaned up.</span></span>
+<span data-ttu-id="18b63-120">For coding consistency, it is a good practice to use this pattern for both tables and temporary tables.</span><span class="sxs-lookup"><span data-stu-id="18b63-120">For coding consistency, it is a good practice to use this pattern for both tables and temporary tables.</span></span>  <span data-ttu-id="18b63-121">It is also a good idea to use `DROP TABLE` to remove temporary tables when you have finished with them in your code.</span><span class="sxs-lookup"><span data-stu-id="18b63-121">It is also a good idea to use `DROP TABLE` to remove temporary tables when you have finished with them in your code.</span></span>  <span data-ttu-id="18b63-122">In stored procedure development, it is common to see the drop commands bundled together at the end of a procedure to ensure these objects are cleaned up.</span><span class="sxs-lookup"><span data-stu-id="18b63-122">In stored procedure development, it is common to see the drop commands bundled together at the end of a procedure to ensure these objects are cleaned up.</span></span>

 ```sql
 DROP TABLE #stats_ddl
 ```

-## <a name="modularizing-code"></a><span data-ttu-id="6d5db-129">Modularizing code</span><span class="sxs-lookup"><span data-stu-id="6d5db-129">Modularizing code</span></span>
+## <a name="modularizing-code"></a><span data-ttu-id="18b63-123">Modularizing code</span><span class="sxs-lookup"><span data-stu-id="18b63-123">Modularizing code</span></span>
-<span data-ttu-id="6d5db-130">Since temporary tables can be seen anywhere in a user session, this can be exploited to help you modularize your application code.</span><span class="sxs-lookup"><span data-stu-id="6d5db-130">Since temporary tables can be seen anywhere in a user session, this can be exploited to help you modularize your application code.</span></span>  <span data-ttu-id="6d5db-131">For example, the stored procedure below brings together the recommended practices from above to generate DDL which will update all statistics in the database by statistic name.</span><span class="sxs-lookup"><span data-stu-id="6d5db-131">For example, the stored procedure below brings together the recommended practices from above to generate DDL which will update all statistics in the database by statistic name.</span></span>
+<span data-ttu-id="18b63-124">Since temporary tables can be seen anywhere in a user session, this can be exploited to help you modularize your application code.</span><span class="sxs-lookup"><span data-stu-id="18b63-124">Since temporary tables can be seen anywhere in a user session, this can be exploited to help you modularize your application code.</span></span>  <span data-ttu-id="18b63-125">For example, the following stored procedure generates DDL to update all statistics in the database by statistic name.</span><span class="sxs-lookup"><span data-stu-id="18b63-125">For example, the following stored procedure generates DDL to update all statistics in the database by statistic name.</span></span>

 ```sql
 CREATE PROCEDURE    [dbo].[prc_sqldw_update_stats]